Accelerate Your Education At AIU®

 Like CLEP tests, DSST examinations offer a way to measure your experiential education.
 To take a DSST exam and receive credit toward your degree, you can work with the Academic Evaluation Team to determine which exams to consider based on your degree plan.
 You can also submit past DSST results by having them sent directly to the University Registrar.

-i Prior Learning, including transfer credits are evaluated on an individual basis.
+1 Prior learning, including transfer credits are evaluated on an individual basis.
 Not all credits are eligible to transfer.
-See the University Catalog on transfer credit policies.
+See the University Catalog for transfer credit policies.

 Complete this form and an AIU Admissions Advisor will contact you and provide further assistance.